 1: Mohammad Yusuf aka Kukka Parray

 A folk singer-turned militant who later turned into a renegade, he began to cooperate with the Army to carry out their ‘dirty work’.
-Soon afterwards, many such militants followed the suit & started to switch sides.
+Soon afterward, many such militants followed the suit & started to switch sides.
 Prominent among them were the former National Conference MLC, Javed Ahmed Shah & Liaqat Khan who operated in the southern Kashmir town of Anantnag.
 By the end of 1994, all three of them and their men had coalesced into the feared Ikhwan-ul-Muslimeen.
 Kuka Parray was killed in an ambush by militants along with two of his close associates at his hometown Hajjan in northwestern Baramulla district on September 13, 2003.

 2: Ghulam Mohammad Lone aka Papa Kishtwari

 Ghulam Muhammad Lone alias Papa Kishtwari worked as a watchman in a factory in Pampore before becoming a government gunman and going on killing spree.
 Ikhwan-ul-Muslimeen’s supreme commander, Papa Kishtwari is responsible for deaths of hundreds of Kashmiris, it is believed he killed atleast 150 civilians in his hometown (Pampore) alone.
 It had become necessary for people to seek Papa’s permission before celebrating any religious festival after dark.
-Late night marriages were out of question and unheard of in Pampore during his reign.
+Late night marriages were out of the question and unheard of in Pampore during his reign.
 Papa Kishtwari is currently in Central Jail, Srinagar.

 3: Fayaz Nawabadi